srhshaw/Bestie-Beads/README.md

 <img src="./README_assets/JewelryComponentHierarchy.jpg" width="600" height="600">

 ## Technologies
 The Bestie Beads application is a full-stack application utilizing MongoDB, Express, React, and Node (MERN).
-Additional technologies used include Mongoose, Axios, and Bootstrap.
+Additional technologies used include Mongoose, Axios, UUID, and Bootstrap.

 ## Getting Started
 Project tasks were recorded and managed using the Trello project management tool.<br>